PhAST: Physics-Aware, Scalable, and Task-specific GNNs for Accelerated Catalyst Design: Results

 In addition, as explained in~\Cref{subsec:is2re} we use the published hyper parameters.
 We could not afford the cost of a direct-IS2RE hyper parameter search on GemNet and GemNet-OC and therefore resulted to use their S2EF hyper parameters.

 All in all, while the absolute values of Energy MAE may seem surprising, the point of~\Cref{fig:summary} and \Cref{tab:best-perf-is2re} is mainly to measure the \textit{relative} effects of PhAST on the individual models.
+And on this aspect, PhAST improves significantly the performance of all methods.
+We expect these benefits to translate to other training configurations and state-of-the-art architectures.